emattiza/pandoc_resume/markdown/resume.md

 ----

->  Automation Engineer with experience deploying and maintaining manufacturing
+>  An Engineer with a wealth of experience delivering new functionality and
->  automation solutions and their associated processes.
-Chemical Engineer by
+>  applications for the manufacturing floor and the business.
+Capable of
->  degree with a broad exposure to all facets of the manufacturing lifecycle
+>  learning quickly and working with teams to scope solutions that deliver
->  including prototyping, process design and development, equipment design, and
+>  value with automation.
+A skilled Linux, Python, and SQL administrator who can
->  process quality.
+>  take on some of your toughest data problems and find solutions.

 ----